xav335/frenchenglishservices/wp-content/plugins/wp-simple-firewall/readme.txt

 = 1.1.0 =

 *	You can now specify IP ranges in whitelists and blacklists.
-To do this separate the start and end address with a hypen (-)	E.g. For everything between 1.2.3.4 and 1.2.3.10, you would do: 1.2.3.4-1.2.3.10
+To do this separate the start and end address with a hyphen (-)	E.g. For everything between 1.2.3.4 and 1.2.3.10, you would do: 1.2.3.4-1.2.3.10
 *	You can now specify which email address to send the notification emails.
 *	You can now add a comment to IP addresses in the whitelist/blacklist.
 To do this, write your IP address then type a SPACE and write whatever you want (don't take a new line).
 *	You can now set to delete ALL firewall settings when you deactivate the plugin.